Canonical Transformation Path to Gauge Theories of Gravity

 The first term on the right-hand side of Eq.~(\ref{eq:ham-conn-coeff}) is given by Eq.~(\ref{eq:trans-hg1}).
 The transformation rule for the Hamiltonians shall be expressed completely in terms of the dynamic variables: All derivatives of the functions $x^{\mu}(X)$ and $X^{\mu}(x)$ in~(\ref{eq:ham-conn-coeff}) are to be expressed in terms of the original and transformed gauge coefficients $\gamma\indices{^{\eta}_{\alpha\xi}}(x)$ and $\Gamma\indices{^{\eta}_{\alpha\xi}}(X)$, and their conjugates, $\tilde{q}\indices{_{\eta}^{\alpha\xi\mu}}$ and $\tilde{Q}\indices{_{\eta}^{\alpha\xi\mu}}$, by making use of the respective canonical transformation rules~(\ref{eq:trans-conn-coeff}) and~(\ref{eq:tr-gen-spacetime}).

 This calculation was worked out earlier~\cite{struckvasak15} and is rewritten in Appendix~\ref{sec:app1} in a notation adapted to the actual context.
-Remarkably, the transformation rule~(\ref{eq:ham-conn-coeff}) can indeed completely and symmetrically be expressed in terms of the canonical variables of the original and of the transformed system as
+In summary, the coefficients in the transformation rule~(\ref{eq:ham-conn-coeff}) can completely and symmetrically be expressed in terms of the physical fields of the original and of the transformed system as